Skip to content

 Inbound map Optional

 The inbound map transforms the response from its wire shape into the canonical shape used inside the application.
-The map step has three modes — None, Typed (a table of maps keyed on source Message Type), or Universal (one map applied regardless of source).
+The Map step uses the same Map Assignment modes described above (None, Typed, or Universal).
 The source Message Type comes from pipeline classification at the previous stage; if classification didn’t happen, the port’s Publish Message Type Fallback takes effect.
 Without either, the response cannot publish and the port raises an error.

 5